Logistics College and University Degree Program Options

 Employment Outlook and Salary Info

 A broad range of career fields are available to graduates of a master's degree program in logistics, including manufacturing, retail, distribution, and consulting.
 According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the mean annual salary for a logistician was $75,670 in May 2012.
 Another career option for graduates with a degree in logistics is management consulting.
-Employment opportunities for management consultants (also called management analysts) are expected to increase by 22% between 2010-2020; the employment of logisticians is expected to grow by 26% during the same time frame.
+Employment opportunities for management consultants (also called management analysts) are expected to increase by 22% between 2010 and 2020; the employment of logisticians is expected to grow by 26% during the same time frame.
 The average annual salary for a management analyst was reported as $88,070 by the BLS in May 2012.

 Related to Logistic Colleges